WormBase/wb-search/README.md

 (cd eb/indexer/ && make eb-create)
 ```
 - The Indexer is programmed to save a snapshot of the index to the snapshot repository on S3 when it finishes indexing.
 [Read more](#step-2-create-index-snapshot)

+*It will take several minutes for the indexer environment to launch.*

 - Remember to manually shut down the beanstalk instance after the indexer finishes running and a snapshot is saved.